 Building Your Network Overtime = Compound Interest

-Networking is a skill that can be learned by anyone.
-The value is that when you consistently network overtime, your network overtime becomes more valuable, like compound interest.
-Networking has proven to be challenging, yet those who network effectively are more likely to have better business development outcomes and perform better at work.
+This is a skill that can be learned by anyone.
+The value is that when you’re consistent, then overtime, becomes more valuable, like compound interest.
+This has proven to be challenging, yet those who network effectively are more likely to have better business development outcomes and perform better at work.

 Networking Isn’t Natural for Everyone, So Here’s Some Help:

-The biggest issue with networking is that it’s not in everyone’s blood to be a hungry networker.
-It takes time, planning, and energy to go to events, introduce yourself, share your story, and engage in conversation with strangers.
+The biggest issue is that it’s not in everyone’s blood to be hungry.
+It takes time, planning, and energy to go to events, exude leadership qualities, by introduce yourself, share your story, and engage in conversation with strangers.
 However, networking is a skill that can be learned and improved upon.
 Here are our top life hacks for becoming a great networker, even if you hate networking:

 1. Make Sure You’re Engaging with All the People Currently in Your Network

 One of the easiest ways to improve your network without leaving the house is to engage your current network online to initiate better relationships with the people you already know.
 The best way to do this is to spend some time going through your Linkedin or other online contacts, and send out some messages to people you’ve met in person before.
 Ask what they are focused on, and if there is any way you can help them.
 Focusing on their goals can make an online conversation more friendly.

 2. Network Internally at Your Workplace